-Ameen Sayani: India’s ‘king of radio’ signs off
+‘Sisters and brothers’: Ameen Sayani, India’s subversive ‘king of radio’

 Keep readinglist of 4 items

 To his audience, he was much more than a presenter – blessed with a warm, kind voice, he cultivated a joyous, inimitable style of broadcasting that conjured the image of a sincere friend speaking directly to each listener through their radio set.
-A friend who built a cult following who knew no generation gap and who nurtured a love affair between Bollywood songs and his listeners.
+A friend who built a cult following that knew no generation gap and that nurtured a love affair between Bollywood songs and his listeners.

 His original radio show, Binaca Geetmala, ran for 42 years, made several lyricists, composers and singers household names and even saved many films from oblivion.